nub340/Tesla-Front-Drive-Unit/V8/HOWTO.md

 Now comes the hard part.
 Once again, there are at least three main approaches:

-1. Re-use the existing sensors, leaving them in-place in the sensor rings (ideal/most challenging)
+1. Re-use the existing sensors, leaving them in-place in the sensor rings (ideal but most challenging)
     - Carefully scrape away the resin coating on the PCB and base of sensor legs, on both sides of the board as best as you can.
     - Desolder the sensors from the board, using solder wick, flux, etc
     - Lift the board off of the sensor legs, leaving the sensors embeded in-place in the sensor rings
     - Align the 8 tiny holes on the Open Inverter board with the 8 tiny sensor legs, and lower the board so that the legs go perfectly thru the holes in the board
     - Solder the sensor legs to the board

-2. Re-use the existing sensors, removing from and re-installing them from sensor rings (less challenging)
+2. Re-use the existing sensors, removing them from and re-installing them into the sensor rings (easier)
     - Use a hot air gun to blow hot air on the current sensors embedded in the sensor ring resin.
     - Be careful not to get it too hot, but hot enough so that the sensors come out of goop in the rings while still being connected to the board
     - Carefully scrape away the resin coating on the PCB and base of sensor legs, on both sides of the board as best as you can.